The Ski Resort

 Nestled in the foothills of the Col de Madeleine lies the charming village Valmorel.
-Allthough Valmorel is very young for European standards (it was created in the 2nd half of the 20th century) its makers continued the alpine tradition and used only noble materials such as wood and rock.
-The results are beautiful ski lodges, picturesque back yards and an ample pedestrian zone
+Allthough Valmorel is very young for European standards (it was created in the 2nd half of the 20th century) its makers continued the alpine tradition and used only materials such as wood and rock.
+The results are beautiful ski lodges, picturesque back yards and an ample pedestrian zone.

 Valmorel features a beautiful and huge ski resort but offers also lots of alternatives to skiing such as winter hiking, snowshoeing, airboarding and toboggan.
 With such an abundance of winter activities to choose from winter will definitely become a favourite season.
 And Valmorel is without doubt a winter-wonderland which will leave a lasting impression!